can you delete parts? Could you provide an explanation of what the button, two button panel, and the third control do, and how they meant to be used.

 2. Left Click to disconnect the highlighted connection or press ctrl again to return to hardpoint highlighting.

-Motor bases have a power connection on the back that can be connected to power connections on the power plant.
+Motor bases have a power connection on the back that can be connected to power connections on the Electrical Panel.
+Attaching an electrical panel to something is a quick way to create and more electric hardpoints.

 Energy usage and heat have not been balanced yet so your motor will get red over time due to heat.
 This doesn't effect anything yet.
 All objects have a surface area that accounts for how fast they cool via air cooling.
 Moving objects cool off faster.